 QA/QC is designed into all data and sample collection protocols.
 Multiple levels of independent checks at the sample collection and processing level are designed to minimize error.
 Additional series of checks at the data processing stage are intended to eliminate incorrect data.

 Data backup and migration

-Data on all Cedar Creek computers are backed-up using University of Minnesota liscenced software to central ofsite systems.
+Data on all Cedar Creek computers are backed-up using University of Minnesota licensed software to central off-site systems.
 Daily, weekly, monthly, and yearly backups are accessible to users for retrieval of lost or changed files.

 The Cedar Creek Oracle database and web server has full weekly backups as well as daily incremental backups.
-Copies of backups are made to portable media and stored for 30 days.
 All database tables are also stored as text files to provide for the possible need to migrate data to new database or other data management systems.
 Additionally, all datasets, with associated metadata, are stored as text files on the web server and information management computers for long term data accessibility and flexibility for future data needs.
 All database tables, archive files, and information management working files are backed up annually to portable media and stored in on-site and off-site safes.
 Each annual backup includes all prior year backups, thus keeping all information on media compatible with current technology.

 Copies of paper datasheets and metadata records are housed at Cedar Creek and off-site.